Blow-ups and normal bundles in connective and nonconnective derived geometries: Introduction

 We will use Grothendieck universes $\mathfrak{U}_0 \in \mathfrak{U}_1 \in \mathfrak{U}_2 \in \cdots$ in our set-theoretic background.
 This allows us to ignore set-theoretic issues in the main text, with the understanding that appropriate smallness assumptions are made implicitly.
 For example, when talking about colimits in a $\mathfrak{U}_{i+1}$-small category, we will mean $\mathfrak{U}_{i}$-small colimits.
 We provide a few separate remarks throughout the text on how to deal with this, and refer to the appendix for more details.

-We will use the following terminology. \begin{itemize} \item $\Pr^L$ is the category of presentable categories, with colimit-preserving functors between them. \item For a category $\CCC$ and a morphism $f:A \to B$ in $\CCC$, we write $\CCC_{A/B}$ for the \emph{double slice category} $(\CCC_{A/})_{f}$, so that an object in $\CCC_{A/B}$ is a factorization $A \to X \to B$ of $f$. \item The limit of a cosimplicial diagram is called its \textit{totalization}. \item The colimit of a simplicial diagram is called its \emph{geometric realization}. \item $\Space$ is the category of spaces, and $\Spc$ is the category of spectra. \item $\Fun(\CCC,\DDD)$ is the category of functors $\CCC \to \DDD$, and $\PPP(\EEE) \coloneqq \Fun(\EEE^\op,\Space)$. \end{itemize}
+We will use the following terminology. \begin{itemize} \item $\PrL$ is the category of presentable categories, with colimit-preserving functors between them.
+Recall that all categories are assumed $\infty$-categories unless otherwise stated. \item For a category $\CCC$ and a morphism $f:A \to B$ in $\CCC$, we write $\CCC_{A/B}$ for the \emph{double slice category} $(\CCC_{A/})_{f}$, so that an object in $\CCC_{A/B}$ is a factorization $A \to X \to B$ of $f$. \item For objects $x,y$ in a category $\CCC$ we write $\CCC(x,y)$ for the mapping space of morphisms $x \to y$ in $\CCC$. \item The limit of a cosimplicial diagram is called its \textit{totalization}. \item The colimit of a simplicial diagram is called its \emph{geometric realization}. \item $\Space$ is the category of spaces, and $\Sp$ is the category of spectra. \item $\Fun(\CCC,\DDD)$ is the category of functors $\CCC \to \DDD$, and $\PPP(\EEE) \coloneqq \Fun(\EEE^\op,\Space)$. \end{itemize}

 Formally, a \emph{topology} will be a Grothendieck topology.
 However, when we need to be explicit, we will do so in terms of a Grothendieck pretopology, and silently pass to the topology it generates.